cyrildever/ts-utls/README.md

 ![NPM](https://img.shields.io/npm/l/ts-utls)

 ts-utls is a small TypeScript library where I put all useful stuff I regularly need in my projects.
-Feel free to use at your discretion.
+Feel free to use at your discretion with the apppropriate license mentions.

 ### Usage